RAGtifier: Evaluating RAG Generation Approaches of State-of-the-Art RAG Systems for the SIGIR LiveRAG Competition: EXPERIMENTS

 Considering the LiveRAG constraints, increasing retrieval@k for a fixed rerank@k does not consistently lead to better performance.
 The performance differences due to a change in retrieval@k remain mainly within a $\pm2\%$ range of the correctness evaluation metric (Figure~\ref{box:claude-eval}).
 Increasing rerank@k with fixed retrieval@k results in a higher variation in the correctness score, where we measure variations from $1\%$ up to $25\%$.
 The influence of the inverted context order averages to $1\%$ performance increase.

-The best-performing RAG approaches are listed in Figure~\ref{tab:Gemma3-eval-500-basics}, using identical settings of Pinecone@200, BGE@5 and inverted context order.
+Table~\ref{tab:Gemma3-eval-500-basics} presents the results of the best-performing RAG settings for each approach, using identical settings of Pinecone@200, BGE@5 and inverted context order.
 IterDRAG uses Pinecone@200 and BGE@10 for initial retrieval, and Pinecone@200 with BGE@4 for up to 5 iterations.
 With InstructRAG and IterDRAG perform comparably on Gemma-3-27B, we select both as possible approaches for LiveRAG.
 During the live challenge day, we generated answers with both RAG solutions and evaluated the results using Gemma-3-27B, omitting the \textit{golden document} and \textit{golden answer}, supplemented by human evaluation.
 Resulting in InstructRAG outperforms IterDRAG in terms of the evaluation metric.
 IterDRAG achieved an average correctness of $1.70$ and a faithfulness score of $0.73$, while InstructRAG achieved a correctness of $1.91$ ($+28.1\%$) and a faithfulness score of $0.93$ ($+27.4\%$).
 An additional manual comparison between these two approaches revealed an occasionally subjectively better question-answer alignment for InstructRAG.
 Compared to our measurements, the organizer's LLM evaluation returned lower scores for our submitted InstructRAG-based approach: correctness of $1.13$ ($-40.9\%$) and faithfulness of $0.55$ ($-40.9\%$).
 This difference was likely influenced by using a more capable judge LLM and accessing the \textit{golden document} and \textit{golden answer}.

 \if 0

 \fi